florian/HNClient/README.md

 #### Notes

-- This is a client for Hacker News hosted on ycombinator.
+- This is a client for Hacker News hosted on ycombinator:
 [news.ycombinator.com](https://news.ycombinator.com/)